 The End of Metabolic Syndrome?

 American waistlines continue to grow and doctors are struggling to deal with the issues those extra pounds bring.
-In an effort to describe patients who have several risk factors combined, doctors came up with a diagnosis they call Metabolic Syndrome (MetS).
+To describe patients who have several risk factors combined, doctors came up with a diagnosis they call Metabolic Syndrome (MetS).

 You may have also heard it called Syndrome X, Reaven's syndrome or CHAOS in Australia.
 There are several different "official" ways to determine if someone has MetS, but most agree you must have the following general conditions.